 533 Herter Hall

-Debbie Felton has a B.A. in English & Latin from UCLA, and an M.A. in Greek and Ph.D. in Classics from The University of North Carolina at Chapel Hill (M.A.
-1990, Ph.D.
-1995).
+Debbie Felton has a B.A. in English & Latin from UCLA, and an M.A. in Greek and Ph.D. in Classics from The University of North Carolina at Chapel Hill.
 She has taught at UMass since 1999.
 The interdisciplinary nature of her research interests has led to her focus on folklore in classical literature, with particular attention to the supernatural and the monstrous.
-She is Editor of the journal Preternature: Critical and Historical Studies on the Preternatural (Penn State Press) and has served as Associate Review Editor for the Journal of the Fantastic in the Arts for many years.
+She has been Editor of the journal Preternature: Critical and Historical Studies on the Preternatural (Penn State Press) since 2015, and has served as Associate Review Editor for the Journal of the Fantastic in the Arts for many years.

 - Folklore in classical literature